-New aerial photos offer the first glimpse of an uncontacted tribe in the Brazilian Amazon that experts warn could be in danger of being wiped out.
+New aerial photos offer a glimpse of an uncontacted tribe in the Brazilian Amazon that experts warn could be in danger of being wiped out.

 The photos reveal a village in northern Brazil’s remote Yanomami indigenous territory that is estimated to be home to around 100 people.